laravel/docs/responses.md

     ->cookie($name, $value, $minutes, $path, $domain, $secure, $httpOnly)

 Alternatively, you can use the `Cookie` facade to "queue" cookies for attachment to the outgoing response from your application.
 The `queue` method accepts a `Cookie` instance or the arguments needed to create a `Cookie` instance.
+Add the `Illuminate\Cookie\Middleware\AddQueuedCookiesToResponse::class` middleware to your HTTP Kernel middleware group.
 These cookies will be attached to the outgoing response before it is sent to the browser:

     Cookie::queue(Cookie::make('name', 'value', $minutes));